Pretty Eccentric: Corporate History

-Pretty Eccentric was founded in 2009 by Michelle Scott.
-Previously she had a career in buying and marketing at the Arcadia Group, Whistles and at The Body Shop where she was UK Product Director and USA Marketing Director (2003–2009) but had harboured a lifelong ambition to create her own brand.
+Pretty Eccentric was founded in 2009 by designer Michelle Scott.
+Previously, she had a career at the Arcadia Group, Whistles, House of Fraser and The Body Shop, but she had always harboured a lifelong ambition to create her own clothing brand.

 Product

+"This dress emporium certainly majors on pretty creations.
+Come here for exquisite bias-cut 1930s and 1940s tea dresses, floaty gauzy flappers’ frocks, vintage-style feather boas and velvet boleros: everything you need for a day at Goodwood Revival, an evening at Glyndebourne or simply a stylish dinner out."
+The Telegraph, UK, 18th March 2026.

 Pretty Eccentric designs distinctive clothing, handbags, accessories and fine fragrance.

 Beaded dresses with bows, frills, lace and old-fashioned glamour that is the design handwriting.
 "Pretty Eccentric brings a shot of old-fashioned glamour.", Vogue, UK, 1 May 2011.